adelowo/portfolio/_posts/2018-09-06-loadbalancing-for-the-modern-web.md

 ![Fabio]({{ site.baseurl }}/img/log/fabio.png)

-> You obviously don't want to expose `:9998` to the outside work..
+> You obviously don't want to expose `:9998` to the outside world..
 A trick that can be used to view it regardless is ssh tunnelling.
 > `ssh -N -f -L 9998:localhost:9998 lanre@IPadress` ...
 Visit `localhost:9998` on your PC now

 With this, all that is needed is to just deploy the service to another server and it would register it's self with consul and fabio